ionciolac/twitter-api/README.md

 > Swagger link: http://localhost:8080/swagger-ui/index.html

-> You can use API endpoints only if already are registered and authorized.
+> You can use API endpoints only if you already are registered and authorized.
 At the moment for authorization is used **Basic Authorization**

 # Create User
 > User is created without authorization with this endpoint: